-Notorious Texas “artlaw” and Laurel Canyon-Troubadour fixture Boyd Elder displayed large-format acrylic pieces and other recent works at an exhibit in Venice, California, he called the “El Chingadero Show” in April 1972.
+Notorious Texas “artlaw” and Laurel Canyon-Troubadour fixture Boyd Elder displayed large-format acrylic pieces and other recent works at a one-man exhibit in Venice, California, he called the “El Chingadero Show” in April 1972.

-Fellow artist John Van Hamersveld, a classmate of Elder’s at the Chouinard Art Institute in downtown Los Angeles, had helped arrange the venue, a former auto garage at 201 San Juan, just off Main Street.
+The venue was a gallery in a former auto garage at 201 San Juan, just off Main Street.

-Another friend and Chouinard classmate, Rick Griffin, created a limited-edition poster that was folded and mailed to invitees.
+Renowned surf-psychedelic poster artist artist Rick Griffin, an Elder friend and Chouinard Art Institute classmate a few years earlier, nicknamed him “El Chingadero” (Tex-Mex Spanglish for “The Fucker”).
+Griffin created a limited-edition poster for the Venice event that was folded and mailed to invitees (Boyd said Graham Nash paid for the postage).
 It’s now very rare, especially if unfolded, and/or signed by Elder or Griffin.

-Burden also invited a new group of Troubadour habitues signed to Geffen’s Asylum label to play the show.
+Burden also invited a new group of Troubadour bar habitues signed to Geffen’s Asylum label to perform at the show.
 Glenn Frey, Don Henley, Randy Meisner, and Bernie Leadon, billing themselves as “Eagles,” played their first performance for an L.A. audience of their peers at the “Chingadero Show.”

-The group had already recorded their first album in England with producer Glyn Johns, and Henry Diltz, the renowned photographer and also a close friend of Elder’s, had shot stills of the band during a peyote trip in Joshua Tree for the album package, designed by Burden.
+The group had already recorded their first album in England with producer Glyn Johns, and Henry Diltz, the renowned photographer and also a close friend of Elder’s, had shot stills of the band during a peyote trip in Joshua Tree for the Burden-designed album package.
 Asylum was gearing up to launch a media blitz in May leading up to the album’s release on June 1.

-Diltz also shot stills and some Super 8 footage at the “Chingadero Show,” as Elder called it for short.
-Special thanks to Henry, Henry Diltz Photography, and his Morrison Hotel Gallery for permission to reprint a few pics here.
+Diltz also shot stills and some Super 8 footage of the jam session at the “Chingadero Show,” as Elder called it for short.
+Special thanks to Henry and Henry Diltz Photography for permission to reprint a few pics here.

 Burden also shot some early video at the show (brief and different clips appeared in the 2007 BBC documentary “Hotel California: L.A. from the Byrds to the Eagles“; the 2012 PBS “American Masters” profile “Inventing David Geffen“; and the 2020 Epix Laurel Canyon documentary).